-Chronic ovulatory dysfunction in premenopausal women is most commonly caused by polycystic ovary syndrome (PCOS—see Polycystic Ovary Syndrome (PCOS)) but has many other causes, including hyperprolactinemia, hypothalamic dysfunction (eg, hypothalamic amenorrhea), and other disorders that cause anovulatory amenorrhea (see see Some Causes of Anovulatory Amenorrhea).
+Chronic ovulatory dysfunction in premenopausal women is most commonly caused by polycystic ovary syndrome (PCOS—see Polycystic Ovary Syndrome (PCOS)) but has many other causes, including hyperprolactinemia, hypothalamic dysfunction (eg, hypothalamic amenorrhea), and other disorders that cause anovulatory amenorrhea (see Table 1: Some Causes of Anovulatory Amenorrhea).

 Symptoms and Signs

 Ovulatory dysfunction is suspected if menses are absent, irregular, or not preceded by symptoms, such as breast tenderness, lower abdominal bloating, or moodiness.